OriginProtocol/origin-dollar/contracts/test/token/README.md

 1. fetch all accounts from Sub Squid which have positive token balance
 2. run a forked node on the same block number and add actual/precise on-chain token balances to those addresses (there are errors / deviations in SubSquid)
 3. run a forked node with token contracts upgraded and compare balances
+4. run a forked node with token contracts upgraded and validate transfer amounts

 ## 1. Fetch data from SubSquid